Premier League relegation odds: Why the promoted sides aren’t the only teams at risk

 Leeds show their steel

-West Ham crisis looms
+West Ham crisis continues

 Early worries for Andrews and Brentford